Grant County, Oklahoma: Politics

-Political Culture
+Political culture

 Economy

 The county economy has largely been based on agriculture since before statehood.
 At statehood the principal crops included wheat, corn, oats, alfalfa, and forage sorghum with estimated value of $3.5 million.
 Farmers and ranchers had more than fourteen thousand each of hogs and cattle as well as almost thirteen thousand horses.

 Oil and gas were discovered In the early 1920s in the eastern part of the county near the Blackwell Field.
 On April 24, 1921, the first oil well in Grant County, was drilled near Deer Creek.

+Government and infrastructure

+Circa early October 2024, the Grant County Sheriff's Department had four deputies.